How to Prepare for TANCET Quantitative Aptitude 2026?

 Revision: The strategy to ace the Quantitative Aptitude section is to revise all the important topics in TANCET syllabus from time to time.
 Without regular practice, aspirants will lose out on the learning and the ability to solve questions within the stipulated time.
 Hence, it is important to revise through regular time-bound practice sessions.

-Practise Sectional Mocks: With little more than a month left for TANCET 2025, candidates should focus on taking sectional mock test of TANCET.
+Practise Sectional Mocks: With little more than a month left for TANCET 2026, candidates must focus on taking sectional mock test of TANCET.
 It is the best way for self-assessment and could help students evaluate their performance based on current preparation.
 Candidates can take full-length mocks once they score comfortably well in sectional mocks.
-Additionally, candidates should also solve TANCET previous year question papers to better understand the exam format.
+Additionally, candidates should also solve TANCET previous year question papers to better understand the format of the exam.

 Balance accuracy with speed: For success in TANCET, the accuracy and the speed with which a candidate solves the question paper should go hand in hand.
 One who will succeed in striking a perfect balance between these two factors will surely excel in TANCET exam.
 Even though there is no negative marking scheme, test-takers should not compromise on the accuracy to increase the attempts, because even If they do not lose marks for wrong attempts, they will end up losing time.